licht1stein/repo-hydra.el/README.md

 ## Examples
 ### Normal repo hydra
 This is an example repo-hydra for this repository.
-If `repo-hydra-show` is called from within the `repo-hydra.el` repository, the hydra will show.
 ```elisp
 (repo-hydra-define
  "repo-hydra.el"